-A historical fiction, The Nightingale is set in France during the Nazi occupation of World War II.
+A historical fiction, The Nightingale by Kristin Hannah is set in France during the Nazi occupation of World War II.
 I picked up this book on a whim due to its historical setting.
 It is a book about the survival of two sisters Vianne and Isabelle during the war times.
-Its one of the first books I have read which is about women in war times.
+It’s one of the first books I have read which is about women in war times.

-The Nightingale has two main protagonists Vianne, the older sister and Isabelle the younger one.
+The Nightingale has two main protagonists Vianne, the older sister, and Isabelle the younger one.
 They had a troubled childhood after their mother’s death when their father sends them away.
-Isabelle’s personality and her personality has been shaped by the rejection she felt as a child that is constantly implied through her thinking.
+Isabelle’s personality and her personality have been shaped by the rejection she felt as a child which is constantly implied through her thinking.
 Vianne finds love at 14 and marries Antoine; she knows she neglected Isabelle for her own happiness and feels guilty about it.

 Isabelle meets Gaetan very early in the story and their meeting changes the course of Isabelle’s decision is joining the French resistance.
 The relationships between Isabelle and Gaetan and Vianne and Isabelle play an important part in the story but the book is so much more than a love story.
 Isabelle is codenamed ‘the Nightingale’ as she helps Allied pilots to get to safety from France.
 The story starts in the year 1995 and then it is told through the memories of an elderly woman.

 The Nightingale is an amazing book.
-The characters are so relatable and unique, you can’t help but root for them.
+The characters are so relatable and unique, that you can’t help but root for them.
 The book is about the role women played during World War II but it is also about survival, family, relationships, and love.
-It is a must read.
+It is a must-read.